git4humans/git4humans/README.md

 The easiest way to install for Windows is download the installer from the [release page](https://github.com/git4humans/git4humans/releases) and run it.
 The file size is small and installation process is fast.

-You can check your installation by running the following command in cmd:
+You can check by running the following command in cmd:

 ```shell
 gt